caltechlibrary/2020-05-11-swc-online/index.md

 <a href="/2020-05-11-swc-online/files/Day2-Tom.ipynb">Day 2, Part 2</a>

-<a href="https://github.com/tmorrell/2020-05-15-python-workshop">Working with python libraries</a>
+<a href="https://github.com/tmorrell/2020-05-15-python-workshop">Advanced Python: Working with Python libraries</a>

+<a href="/2020-05-11-swc-online/files/dataframes_lesson.ipynb">Advanced Python: Pandas</a>

+<a href="/2020-05-11-swc-online/files/Plotting.ipynb">Advanced Python: Plotting in plotnine/ggplot</a>

 {% comment %}
 SETUP